venujan99/csci3055u-project-template/README.md

 > - Some Interesting Features:

 Swift has a "playground", which is where you can see the result of your code without completely compiling it.
 This is done through the web browser.
 It is a live interactive document, which the code executes and results are displayed step-by-step as they are executed.
+A safety feature that is introduced in Swift, it that by default a Swift object cannot be nil.
+This makes coding cleaner and safer for developers.

 ## About the syntax

 Swift is an alternative language to Objective-C, but has simpler syntax.
 They say its Obective-C without the "C".
+Swift was designed to eliminate classes of unsafe code.
+Variables are always initialized before use, arrays and integers are checked for overflow, and memory is managed automatically.
+This simplifies the coding procedure for developers.

 > Sample Snippets of Basic Code